sfajfer/Master-of-Gu/gu index/Gu Index.md

 ::: columns

+### Dark Toss Gu

+*Rank 1-5 Concealment*

+Cost: 10 portions

+Range: Touch

+Health: 5

+Food: <!-- TODO ->

+Effect: You touch a Gu and Dark Toss Gu wraps itself around it.
+That Gu cannot be detected by divination Gu at or below the rank of Dark Toss Gu.
+Dark Toss Gu can be deactivated by touching it and expending 1 portion of primeval essence.

+### Multiple Sword Shadow Gu

+*Rank 4 Attack*

+Cost: 15 portions

+Range: 10 meters

+Health: 4

+Food: <!-- TODO ->

+Effect: A fan of shadow swords fly sporadically in a line 6 meters wids and 10 meters long.
+Creatures in the area take 100 rending damage.
+Creatures have a +30 penalty on dodge tests made to avoid this attack.
+If this damage was dealt to their hit points, they gain *bleeding 6*.

+### Overlapping Shadow Gu
+*Rank 4 Catalyst*

+Cost: 20 portions

+Range: Self

+Health: 4

+Food: <!-- TODO ->

+Keywords: [**Supplementary**]

+Effect: The next time you activate a Dark Path attack Gu before the end of your turn, it deals double the damage it normally would.

 ### Shadow Bond Gu
 *Rank 2 Guard*

 Cost: 15 portions

-Range: 1 meter
+Range: 3 meter

-Health:
+Health: 2

 Food:

 Keywords: [**Defensive**], [**Sustained**]

-Effect: While sustained, whenever you take damage to your hit points from a creature within range, they take the same damage directly to their hit points.
+Effect: Choose a creature within range.
+While sustained, whenever you take damage to your hit points that creature takes the same damage directly to their hit points.
+If the creature leaves range, Shadow Bond Gu remains active and connected to the target but no longer reflects damage.

 ### Shadow Follower Gu
 *Rank 2 Concealment*